 Roanoke, Virginia

-The city also has galleries, museums and some live music events to go along the year.
+The city also has galleries, museums, and some live music events to go along with the year.
 Visitors can also enjoy free attractions like visiting the downtown farmers market or taking a self-guided walking tour of the historic neighborhoods.